sr-lab/skeptic-authority-template/README.md

   end.
 ```

 For now, let's just add in a predicate that checks string length as below.
-Adding in functionality such that `digits` and `dict` are no longer ignored is left out for the purposes of this demonstration.
+Adding in functionality such that `digits` and `dict` are no longer ignored is left out for the purposes of this demonstration, though dictionary checks can take advantage of the bundled `Io.v` library which uses [our generic implementation of tries](https://github.com/sr-lab/coq-tries) for efficient lookups.

 ```coq
 (** Transforms a tuple containing software-specific configuration parameters